 While this trope tends to be associated with female characters, there are enough male examples so that it is not Always Female.
 Children and teenagers of either sex can be prone to this if they're thrown in at the deep end early in life, but young boys are more likely to be given a storyline where they get big headed and have to be brought down to earth.
 Adult males are not immune, either; while bragging might be seen as less of a sin for men, and reversing it as less necessary, there will still be a few authors who use modesty as a virtue and go a bit too far.

-Contrast Think Nothing of It, which is reasonable self-deprecation, as well as Dude, Where's My Respect?, where a character with a lot of accomplishments is belittled by the other people instead of him/herself.
+Contrast Think Nothing of It, which is reasonable self-deprecation; Guilt Gambit, which is just a ploy to garner pity for the self; and Dude, Where's My Respect?, where a character with a lot of accomplishments is belittled by the other people instead of him/herself.
 If this mood is just a one off thing for a character, then it is You Are Better Than You Think You Are.

 Very much Truth in Television.
 Many great leaders and thinkers have suffered from depression, resulting in this exact symptom.